International Brotherhood of Teamsters: Internal Teamsters politics

-Prior to the 1970s, no long-lived caucuses existed within the Teamsters union.
+Prior to the 1970s, no long-lived caucuses existed within the Teamsters Union.
 Challengers for office ran on their personal appeal and individual power base, rather than on caucus or "party" platforms and such challenges were infrequent.
 The Teamster leadership was well-established and somewhat self-perpetuating, and challengers only rarely achieved victories at the local and even less frequently at the regional levels.
 This changed in the 1970s.
-A national wildcat strike challenged President Frank Fitzsimmons' control over the union, but failed.
+A national wildcat strike challenged President Frank Fitzsimmons's control over the union, but failed.
 After the strike, a reform movement known as "Teamsters United Rank and File" (TURF) formed to continue to challenge against the union's national leadership.
 But TURF collapsed after a few years due to internal dissent.
 In 1975, two new caucuses formed: Teamsters for a Decent Contract (TDC) and UPSurge.
-Both groups pushed the national leadership for a vastly improved contracts at UPS and the freight lines.
+Both groups pushed the national leadership for vastly improved contracts at UPS and the freight lines.

 In 1976 a new formal caucus, Teamsters for a Democratic Union (TDU), formed when TDC and UPSurge merged.
-The new caucus' goal was to make internal Teamster governance more transparent and democratic, which included giving rank-and-file more of a say in the terms and approval of contracts.
+The new caucus's goal was to make internal Teamster governance more transparent and democratic, which included giving rank-and-file more of a say in the terms and approval of contracts.

 In the 1980s, TDU occasionally won elections for positions on local councils, but it was not until 1983—when the TDU forced President Jackie Presser to withdraw and make changes to a concession-laden National Master Freight Agreement—that TDU had a national impact.
 TDU publicized the very centralized and not very transparent national union decision-making process, criticized what it said was lack of member input into these decisions, and published contract, salary, membership, and other data critical of the national union leadership.
 These criticisms led to another success for TDU, with many TDU proposals finding their way into the 1988 court decree in which the federal government took over of the Teamsters.
 Although the TDU has never won the presidency of the national union as of mid-2013, it strongly supported Ron Carey for the presidency in 1991.
 Carey, in turn, adopted many of TDU's reform proposals as part of his platform.
 Carey ran with nearly a full slate (which included a candidate for secretary-treasurer and 13 vice presidencies).
 R.V.
 Durham, leader of the Teamsters in North Carolina, was considered the "establishment" candidate and front-runner in the campaign (he had the backing of a majority of the union's executive board).
 A second candidate in the race, Walter Shea, was a veteran union staffer from Washington, D.C.
 Carey won with 48.5 percent of the vote to Durham's 33.2 percent and Shea's 18.3 percent.
 (Turnout was low, only about 32 percent of the union's total membership.)
 Carey's election, sociologist Charlotte Ryan says, was another success for TDU (even though Carey was not a TDU candidate).